 Eligible children include premature infants, especially those born at less than 29 weeks’ gestation, infants with chronic lung disease of prematurity, infants with certain types of hemodynamically significant congenital heart disease, infants and young children with certain immunodeficiency states, and infants with pulmonary abnormalities or neurological and neuromuscular conditions that impair ability to clear secretions from the upper airway.

 Clinicians should reassess the need for palivizumab at least monthly.

 Atypical Respiratory Syncytial Virus (RSV) Season Advisory (7/21/2021) HHSC news release on the unprecedented summertime resurgence of RSV activity.
 On July 23, 2021, HHSC opened all DSHS regions, and providers may start monthly Palivizumab (Synagis) injections for RSV prophylaxis for clients who meet clinical criteria.
 This reopening is considered the start of a new RSV season, separate from the regular 2020-21 RSV season.
 When this announcement was released, clients who meet the prior authorization criteria qualify for up to 5 monthly shots of Palivizumab (Synagis).

-HHSC to Reopen RSV Season in Select Regions (Update as of 7/2/2021) HHSC reopened the RSV season for certain regions on June 21, 2021.
+HHSC to Reopen RSV Season in Select Regions (7/2/2021) HHSC reopened the RSV season for certain regions on June 21, 2021.
 Providers may start monthly palivizumab (Synagis) prophylaxis treatment for all eligible clients beginning on the dates shown below:

 2016-17 Prophylaxis Guidelines for Texas